Agenda tab - Add and edit Live webcast session

 • Header - Click Upload thumbnail and choose the desired file.
 We recommend using an image size of 1920x1080 px.

-• Title (required) - A title for your session (char limit is 120).
+• Title (required) - Type a title for your session (char limit is 120).
 Please note: Characters "<" and ">" are not supported.

-• Description - A description for your session.
+• Description - Type a description for your session.

-• Date (required) - The day your session will start.
+• Date (required) - Choose the day your session will start.

-• Time (required) - The time your session will start.
+• Time (required) - Choose the time your session will start.

-• Duration (required) - The duration of your session (in minutes).
+• Duration (required) - Choose the duration of your session (in minutes).
 Max duration is 1440 minutes (24 hours).

 2. To add speakers to this session, click in the Speakers field and start typing the name of a user who has been assigned a Speaker role.
 The name is auto filled.
 Click to select the user.